-- This project is divided between the Pleasant River, the Town's priority watershed, and Black Brook watersheds. - At the Planning Board meeting on September 24, 2018 the Board requested that the application obtain a field determination from Maine DEP related to questions about a stream located in the mapped wetland area. - The revised plan dated November 19, 2018 relocates the road to show a forested buffer adjacent to the wetlands. - The project will not adversely impact any river, stream, or brook.
+- This project is divided between the Pleasant River, the Town's priority watershed, and Black Brook watersheds. - At the Planning Board meeting on September 24, 2018 the Board requested that the application obtain a field determination from Maine DEP related to questions about a stream located in the mapped wetland area. - The revised plan dated November 19, 2018 relocates the road to show a forested buffer adjacent to the wetlands. - The final plan submission includes a DEP Field Determination dated December 18, 2018 that describes wetlands and a stream on the property. - The final subdivision plan dated February 21, 2019 labels the 60' stream segment.
+The applicable stream setback should also be shown on the plans. - The project will not adversely impact any river, stream, or brook.